 Christmas Savings Plan PDF

-New to my web site?
-I like to write about ways to get out of debt, save money, and live an abundant life!
-Here are a few more ways you can save money:
+We like to write about ways to get out of debt, save money, and live a rich, meaningful life!

 Tools We Recommend:

 Personal Capital: Personal Capital is much more detailed than Mvelopes, and is more centered on helping you with your investing rather than your budgeting.
 You can track your net worth, cash flow, investments, retirement planning, and more.
 Personal Capital pretty much picks up where Mvelopes has left off.
 They even offer a free version of their services.
 Check them out here.

 SoFi Loans: I’ve not personally used them since we’re debt free, but I’ve heard so many good things about them!
 If getting a loan is unavoidable for you, or you need to refinance student loans, be sure to check them out.
 You can apply on SoFi’s website (<–this link will also get you $100 cash bonus when your loan is funded) by setting up a simple account and then entering information about your education, employment, and income.
 Read our SoFi loans review here.